Browser Setup Guide for Old or Slow Computers

 Why is browsing slow on an old HDD?

 Spinning disks suffer from high access times.
 Meanwhile, background updates add more delay.
 Cleanup helps, but an SSD upgrade makes the largest improvement.
+Therefore, investing in SSD is the most effective solution.

 Is speed possible without an ad blocker?